Darshanshet23/Mini-LLM-Powered-Question-Answering-System-Using-RAG/README.md

 ### 🔹 Query 2:
 **Q:** *What are the diagnostic criteria for Obsessive-Compulsive Disorder (OCD)?*
-**A:**  ```Obsessions or compulsions must be present most days for 2 weeks.

-They must cause distress or interfere with activities.
+**A:**  ``` Obsessions or compulsions must be present on most days for at least 2 consecutive weeks.
+They must cause significant distress or interfere with daily activities.
 The thoughts must be recognized as the individual's own.

-At least one thought or act must still be unsuccessfully resisted.

-The thought must not be pleasurable.

-Thoughts/images must be repetitive and unpleasant```
+At least one thought or act must be unsuccessfully resisted.
+The thoughts or acts must not be pleasurable.
+Obsessions (thoughts/images) must be repetitive, intrusive, and unpleasant. ```

 ---